-As these three narratives converge, some mysteries are solved and others continue to haunt.
-But Claire, battered and bruised, continues her search for the answer to the biggest mystery of all: what is the purpose of our lives, and how can anyone survive in a world so clearly designed to break our hearts again and again?
+As the connections between the stories come into focus, the truth becomes clear.
+But Claire, battered and bruised, will never quit her search for the answer to the biggest mystery of all: how can anyone survive in a world so clearly designed to break our hearts?

 Sara Gran is the author of Saturn’s Return to New York, Come Closer, Dope, as well as two previous novels featuring Claire DeWitt.
 Her work has been published in more than a dozen countries.
 Born in Brooklyn, Sara lived in New York City until 2004.
 She now lives in Los Angeles and has a successful career writing for television.

 An utterly original and ingenious novel that hit me like a bolt of lightning…I fell hard for Claire DeWitt, the heavy-drinking, trouble making, self-medicating, self-destructing private investigator.
 In the end, Claire is looking to solve the ultimate mystery-how are we meant to live on this planet when everything around us is clearly designed to break our hearts? —Peter B., VP, Editor in Chief on The Infinite Blacktop

 Publisher: Simon & Schuster Audio (September 18, 2018)

 "Claire DeWitt is a private eye like no other, and narrator Madeleine Maby embraces her feisty personality.
 Three subplots covering three time frames make up DeWitt's latest story.
 In the present, someone has just tried to kill her and may try again.
 In flashbacks to her childhood, listeners learn how she came to be a detective.
 And in the middle, linking the two, DeWitt solves the murder of an artist in 1990s Los Angeles.
 All the strands fascinate, and DeWitt is a marvelous blend of detectives from classic fiction and from comic books.
 Maby ensures that this is a great listen as long as disbelief is totally suspended."